 His current concerns include the threat of autonomous weapons and the long-term future of artificial intelligence and its relation to humanity.

 About the event

-It is reasonable to expect that AI capabilities will eventually exceed those of humans across a range of real-world-decision making scenarios.
+Is it reasonable to expect that AI capabilities will eventually exceed those of humans across a range of real-world-decision making scenarios?
 Should this be a cause for concern, as Elon Musk, Stephen Hawking, and others have suggested?
-While some in the mainstream AI community dismiss the issue, I will argue instead that a fundamental reorientation of the field is required.
-Instead of building systems that optimize arbitrary objectives, we need to learn how to build systems that will, in fact, be beneficial for us.
+While some in the mainstream AI community dismiss the issue, Professor Russell will argue instead that a fundamental reorientation of the field is required.
+Instead of building systems that optimise arbitrary objectives, we need to learn how to build systems that will, in fact, be beneficial for us.

 In this talk, he will show that it is useful to imbue systems with explicit uncertainty concerning the true objectives of the humans they are designed to help.
 This uncertainty causes machine and human behaviour to be inextricably (and game-theoretically) linked, while opening up many new avenues for research.
 The ideas in this talk are described in more detail in his new book, "Human Compatible: AI and the Problem of Control" (Viking/Penguin, 2019).